Alluxio/alluxio/docs/en/compute/Spark-On-Kubernetes.md

 ### Run a Spark job

-The following command runs an example job to count the number of lines in the Alluxio location `/LICENSE`.
+The following command runs an example word count job in the Alluxio location `/LICENSE`.
 The output and time taken can be seen in the logs for Spark driver pod.
 Refer to Spark [documentation](https://spark.apache.org/docs/latest/running-on-kubernetes.html) for further instructions.